cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 RELEASE NOTES
-This unofficial version has been derived from the official OpenRails Unstable release U2020.10.16-1021 (which does NOT include Monogame), from the latest official OpenRails testing revision X1.3.1-236 and from the latest OpenRails master release dated Nov.
-13th 20:51.
+This unofficial version has been derived from the official OpenRails Unstable release U2020.10.16-1021 (which does NOT include Monogame), from the latest official OpenRails testing revision X1.3.1-263.
-No more recent Unstable release is used to preserve the Monogame version of OR NewYear MG It includes some features not (yet) available in the Open Rails unstable official version, that is:
+No more recent Unstable releases are in general used to preserve the Monogame version of OR NewYear MG.
+However all TCS hook pull requests present in the Unstable release U2020.11.27-1806 are included.
+It includes some features not (yet) available in the Open Rails unstable official version, that is:
 - Monogame, OR NewYear MG version
 - addition of track sounds in the sound debug window (by dennisat)